-5 Tips to Nourish Client Relationships
+5 Phone Tips to Nourish Client Relationships

 The average dental office fields about 75 calls a day, half of which are incoming.
 Of those incoming calls, about 10 go to voicemail, and only 7 actually leave a message.
-Which means that unless those other callers decide to call back another time, your practice likely lost a would-be patient to the next dentist on the list, or you’ve unintentionally deferred a reschedule or missed a cancellation: all three scenarios ending with an empty chair that could have been filled.
+This means that unless those other callers decide to call back another time, your practice likely lost a would-be patient to the next dentist on the list, or you’ve unintentionally deferred a reschedule or missed a cancellation: all three scenarios ending with an empty chair that could have been filled.

 These are real numbers, pulled at an average from the offices of Weave customers.
 The entire communication system surrounding your office involves a phone and, look, we know it’s not easy.
 Missing a call doesn’t mean you’re ignoring the phone.
 Missing a call probably means you’re busy with a patient standing right in front of you, requiring your time and attention.

 Your Phone is the Life Blood of Your Practice

 If you aren’t familiar with the term “lifeblood”, you can find the definition here.
 In essence, it means something that lends vitality to something else.
 In terms of what keeps your dental practice going, your phones are the lifeblood of your practice.
 If you decided not to answer the phones, you would miss out on new patient calls, existing patients who need to schedule and patients who need to reschedule their appointment.
 This would translate into more empty chairs.
 This is probably not a surprise to you, but maybe the statistics above do.
 So if you are missing several inbound calls per day, what can be done to remedy the situation?

 Here are three phone tips that may help you hit the reset on the customer service front and save what could have been lost with those missed calls.
 These are all possible through Weave’s phone system for small businesses.

 1. Set up missed call texts